-I frequently suggest two resources for beginning home schooling.
+I frequently suggest three resources for beginning home schooling.
 The first is Diana Johnson's The Starting Point.
 This booklet was produced by a local home schooling mom, who also works at The Scroll - Christian Bookstore in Tyler.
 You can read some of the chapters on-line at www.thescroll.org.

 The second resource is the WEB.
 Start with Home School Legal Defense Association's http://www.youcanhomeschool.org/ .
 This is a great place.
 Then check out the Texas Home School Coalition's web site: www.thsc.org.
 Click on the Getting Started section.

 The third, Alpha Omega publications gives an excellent overview of some crucial questions to ask.

 *What kind of Homeschooling Method is right for you? https://www.aop.com/homeschooling/choose-a-method

 *What is your teaching style and your child's learning style and so forth? https://www.aop.com/homeschooling/explore-learning-styles

 There is a world of information and curriculum out there for the Christian home school family.
 Be careful not to get overwhelmed all at once!
 It is a good idea to list your goals at the onset.
 For instance, some of our family goals are to raise our boys with a Christian world-view, to be close as a family, and to customize the material to fit our boys' academic needs and interests.

 You can also research "curriculum fairs" that are hosted in large metroplexes.
 They are great places to look at several curriculums before purchasing.
 It's crucial to look through material before purchasing.
 The way one book is laid out will be perfect for some learning styles but awful for others, including you - the teacher. i.e. the spacing...the fonts...does it have pictures....white space...